diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 ---
 layout: post
-title: "Apache Flink Streaming: Simple Twitter Example"
+title: "Real Time Streaming with Apache Flink, ElasticSearch and Kibana: Simple Twitter Example"
 summary: This article provides a short intro into the fascinating world of Apache Flink
 date: 2016-09-18
 categories: Flink